 The most important issue is giving credit or criticism where it’s due.
-If an article warrants critique, scoops a story, or creates buzz is behind a paywall, we’ll give over the key information in our own words and/or a snippet quoted directly from the article.
+If the article warrants a critique, scoops a story, or creates buzz and is behind a paywall, we’ll give over the key information in our own words and/or a snippet quoted directly from the article.

 With the Israel Daily News Stream, we’ll link to what we feel is the clearest or most unique coverage of a particular development.
 Sometimes, we’ll add other non-paywalled links “for more on the story.”

 All other things being equal, if we have to choose between a paywalled and non-paywalled article, we’ll certainly link to the free one.

 Papers like the Wall St. Journal and Financial Times allow you to bypass their paywalls by clicking through Google News.
 That’s why you’ll sometimes see an additional Google News link.

 Remember, HonestReporting’s media critiques and Israel Daily News Stream are free.
 We give readers enough key info, and anyone who’s moved to look further into the matter can certainly do so on their own.